 The Spanish Water Dog is a rustic herding dog, and its coat and care reflect this.

 Traditionally, the coat is allowed to grow naturally, without brushing or cosmetic effect.
 It is shaved off once or twice per year.

 Don't let this fool you into believing the coat does not need care, however!
 As with any dog, keep an eye out for extremely tight mats that cause discomfort or hot spots.
+These matts can be separated with your fingers by finding the weakest spot and pulling the matt apart.
+You will see an air pocket at the root of the cord so tht the cords are not matted to the skin.
 Regular baths and complete drying, either in the sun or in a crate drier, should also be a part of your dog's care.

 Single-coats vs. Double coats

 The hair follicles on dog's skin grow one single guard hair and a multitude of undercoat hairs.
 In some breeds, the amount undercoat hairs is significantly reduced.
 These types of coats are called "single coats".
-The SWD and its cousins the Portuguese Water Dog, Poodle, and Lagotto Romangolo share this type of coat.
+The SWD and its cousins the Portuguese Water Dog and Poodle share this type of coat.
 The other common trait that the water dog breeds share is the appearance of white hairs (sometimes called "threads") placed sporadically and without pattern throughout the adult coat.
 Sometimes people mistake this for graying or aging, but it is a natural appearance in black or brown coats.

 Similar to a sheep, the your SWD's hairs are curly and slightly wooly.
 The hairs themselves if viewed under a microscope have "hooks" down the entire hair.
 When several hairs rub together, the hooks interlock, creating a mat.
 With agitation, the mat can turn into a wad of felt.

 You can significantly minimize matting in your dog's coat by changing the way you pet and wash your dog.